sumo-digital-academy/cs_portfolio/index.markdown

 - I recieved a 74% overall mark for individual project work
 - A paper written on the game was presented at the ECGBL conference in Spain
 </div>

+This project explored how adaptive difficulty algorithms could enhance engagement in educational games.
+I designed a system that dynamically adjusted challenges based on player performance, balancing learning and enjoyment.
+Beyond development, I analyzed player data to refine mechanics, contributing to a conference paper presented at ECGBL in Spain.

+Building the game entirely in Unity and C#, I honed my skills in both gameplay programming and creating meaningful user experiences.
+This project not only earned academic recognition but also deepened my understanding of integrating educational theory with game design.

 Access the GitHub repository with just my C# code <a href="https://www.example.com" class="project-link">HERE</a> <br>
 Full project download <a href="https://www.example.com">HERE</a> (2GB)